codeigniter4/CodeIgniter4/user_guide_src/source/testing/benchmark.rst

 .. literalinclude:: benchmark/008.php

 Once it has run, it will return an HTML table with the results of the test.
-If you don't want the results displayed, you can pass in ``false`` as the second parameter:
+If you don't want the results, you can pass in ``false`` as the second parameter:

 .. literalinclude:: benchmark/009.php